A homotopy invariant of stable maps to oriented surfaces: Changes of the cumulative winding number under homotopy

 \begin{lemma} For any integral chessboard function, $R_3$ moves change the cumulative winding number by $\pm 1/2$ or $\pm 1$ or $0$.
 For any $\Z_2$-valued chessboard function, $R_3$-moves change the cumulative winding number by $\pm 1$. \end{lemma}

 The following proposition summarizes the above calculations for $\Z_2$-valued chessboard functions.

-\begin{proposition} Let $f\co M\to \R^2$ be a generic map of a smooth manifold of dimension $\ge 2$.
+\begin{proposition} Let $f\co M\to F$ be a generic map of a smooth closed manifold of dimension $\ge 2$ to a parallelized surface.
 For any $\Z_2$-valued chessboard function, under generic homotopy of a stable map $f$, the cumulative winding number $\omega(f)$ may change only under an $ST$, $R_2$ or $R_3$ move.
 Under an $ST$ move, the cumulative winding number changes by $\pm \frac{1}{2}$.
 Under an $R_2$ or $R_3$ move, the cumulative winding number changes by $\pm 1$. \end{proposition}

 In the rest of the section we prove Lemmas~\ref{l:22} and \ref{le:9.17}.
 To prove Lemmas~\ref{l:22} and \ref{le:9.17}, we will need Lemmas~ \ref{l:23} and \ref{l:25}.